 The University of Washington has issued a formal policy on sales of goods and services to individuals, groups, or external agencies (see Administrative Policy Statement 59.5).
 This policy has been developed to define the legitimate purposes under which sales of goods and services for fees may be approved, and to establish a mechanism to review such sales.
-Delegation of authority to establish prices for goods and services and University fees will be in accordance with Administrative Policy Statement 33.1, "User Fee Approval Policy."
+Delegation of authority to establish prices for goods and services and University fees will be in accordance with Executive Order No. 44, "User Fee Approval Policy."
 The purpose of this operating guide is to provide administrative offices with a campuswide standard for consistent accounting and reporting of revenues.

 For purposes of this guide, revenues have been identified in five major categories.

 Academic and administrative offices may engage in the direct sale of goods and services to individuals, groups, or external agencies for fees, only when those services or goods are directly and substantially related to the educational mission of the University.
 All such sales must first be approved as provided in the University's "Policy on Sales of Goods and Services" (Administrative Policy Statement 59.5) before sales may commence.
 Once approved, income from direct educational activities is deposited to self-sustaining budgets established through the Budget Office in Fund 148.
 Included in this category is income from: